michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 27. But I say to you who hear, Love your adversaries, and do good to those who hate you,

-28. and bless those who execrate you, and pray for those who lead you by violence.Or, with a chain.
+28. and bless those who execrate you, and pray for those who lead you by violence.

 29. And to one who striketh you on your cheek, offer to him the other: and whosoever taketh your cloak, forbid him not your coat also.